AxisCommunications/media-stream-library-js/README.md

 in which case a global variable `mediaStreamLibrary` will exist that contains all the necessary functions.

-Alternatively, you can import it into your javascript code if you bundle it yourself:
+**bundler** Alternatively, you can import it into your javascript code if you are going to bundle it yourself:

 ```
 import {components, pipelines} from 'media-stream-library';
 ```

-Note that we expose our own bundle as the default entry point.
-This is to avoid issues where you would have to write fallback imports for browserify packages if using webpack 5.

-If you want the smallest possible bundle, you can import directly from `media-stream-library/dist/esm/index.browser.js` and then make sure to properly resolve everything in your own webpack config (you can check our own `webpack.config.js` as an example how to write fallbacks for the browserify packages).
-The browserify dependencies are included as package dependencies, so you should already have them installed.
+Note that we expose entry points for both node and the browser.
+Any bundler should be able to pick up the correct entry point from `package.json`.
+If not, then you can try importing from `media-stream-library/dist/browser-esm` instead.
+Since we no longer pre-bundle external dependencies, your bundler will have to handle this.
+It might be that you need to replace references to `global` with `window` because `readable-streams` (imported via `stream-browserify`) still refers to `global`.

 ### Components and pipelines

 The library contains a collection of components that can be connected together to form media pipelines.
 The components are a low-level abstraction on top of Node streams to allow two-way communication, while media pipelines are sets of connected components with methods that allow you to control the pipeline, and easily add/remove components.